 Last night, I sat down and read my first two posts from Sarah Robinson's 28 days to Getting Your S*** Together.
 In the second post, I was asked to distill myself down to one sentence.
 My core, or, my s***.
 I was able to narrow it down, though it was still floating in a couple of separate pieces.
 Ultimately, I am a creative problem solver.
 I am also an artist.
 And, I am sensitive and intuitive.

 This morning, in the shower, where a lot of us do our best thinking it dawned on me.
 Perceptive.
 I am perceptive.
 It is the key to everything else.
 I can see the little details in art, and life.
 I can see where things fit best.
 I can see the potential connections, between people and people, or people and resources/solutions.
+So, I'd like to share with you some lovely moments of joy from yesterday, that were made possible by my perceptiveness.

 ~***~